knative/docs/docs/admin/install/operator/configuring-serving-cr.md

       myannotataions: bar
 ```

+!!! note
-**NOTE:** The labels and annotations settings override webhook's labels and annotations in deployment and pod both.
+    The KnativeServing resource `label` and `annotation` settings override the webhook's labels and annotations for both Deployments and Pods.

 ### Override nodeSelector